jpease/timogin/manual/performance/1on1s.markdown

 ### The Pitfalls
-Here are some traps to be aware of that, if we fall into, largely defeat the purpose of the 1on1 and leave us with critical blindspots.
+Here are some traps to be aware of that, if we fall into, largely defeat the purpose of the 1on1 and leave us with critical blind spots.

 1. **The Status Report**
 You (hopefully) have other ways of learning the status of tasks the person is